codedim/SqlPlaying/README.md

 --------------------------

 In this chapter we'll consider some special queries to a SQL DBMS.
-Before you start the tasks below you should know about the special table named **DUAL**.
+Before you start the tasks below, you should become acquainted with a special table named **DUAL**.

 ### Task#1:
 Calculate the value of the following expression: **3 + 2 * 4**.